-- 1. Connect the cinch plug for video with the Video In of the TV card. - Connect the scart cable's left audio and right audio to the two cinch connectors and the y-cable. - 3.
-Plug in the y-cable's jack plug to the Line In input of your sound card. - 4.
-Under the menu point Options\Video Source in the TV software choose the setting Composite, so that the video picture of the external device will be shown.
+- 1. Connect the cinch plug for video with the Video-In of the TV card. - 2.
+Connect the scart cable's left audio and right audio to the two cinch connectors and the y-cable. - 3.
+Plug in the y-cable's jack plug to the Line-In input of your sound card.

+4. In the TV software under the menu point Options\Video Source choose the setting Composite, so that the video picture of the external device is shown.
 You can also set the video source composite by clicking on the V-button on the left side of the symbol bar in the TV software.